VirusTotal/yara/docs/yarapython.rst

 callback function.

-You can also specify a module callback function when invoking ``match`` method.
+You can also specify a module callback function when invoking the ``match`` method.
 The provided function will be called for every imported module that scanned a file.
 Your callback function should expect a single parameter of dictionary type, and should return ``CALLBACK_CONTINUE`` to proceed to the next rule or ``CALLBACK_ABORT`` to stop applying rules to your data.

 Here is an example: